animatlabs/animatlabs.github.io/_posts/2026-03-24-htmx-dotnet.md

 }
 ```

 Each operation implements `ForgeAsyncCore` (do the work) and `RestoreAsync` (undo it).
-When any step throws, WorkflowForge calls `RestoreAsync` in reverse.
+When any step throws, WorkflowForge walks backward and invokes `RestoreAsync` for each completed step in reverse order (including the step that failed, when it has cleanup or a no-op path).
 The `ChargePaymentOperation` has a `shouldFail` flag that simulates a payment gateway timeout:

 ```csharp
 protected override async Task<object?> ForgeAsyncCore(